 Today, if we want to find a business, we either use an Internet search engine, or turn to the phone book's yellow pages.
 But before there were either of these, there were city directories, and state-wide gazetteers and business directories.
 The latter were often published biannually.

-Today we are going to take a look at the Bullitt County entries of the Kentucky State Gazetteer and Business Directory for the years 1883-4.
+We are going to take a look at the Bullitt County entries of the Kentucky State Gazetteer and Business Directory for the years 1883-4.
+Along the way, we will underline links to pages with additional information about the people and places described here.

 There were twelve post offices in Bullitt County at that time, and we will describe all twelve places geographically beginning with Mt.
 Washington which had three churches, a school, a hotel, and a steam flour mill.
 The population of approximately 350 people received their mail tri-weekly, and were served by stages to Louisville and Bloomfield three times a week.
 John W. Davidson was their postmaster, and a local saddle and harness maker.